On the island of Faial Azores, find two volcanoes, a world-renowned marina and stunning ocean-side pools and beaches.

 Best Time to Visit Faial

 The best time to visit Faial Island is between April and October.
 However, Faial has a temperate climate year-round due to its proximity to the warm Gulf Stream in the middle of the Atlantic Ocean.
-The average high temperature in August is 26°C and in winter the average high is 17°C. The weather on any particular day can be unpredictable, with clear blue skies one moment then shrouded in clouds the next.
+The average high temperature in August is 26°C and in winter, it is 17°C. The weather on any particular day can be unpredictable, with clear blue skies one moment then shrouded in clouds the next.

 Visit in July and August to see hydrangeas at their peak.